Current Deadlines for Spring 2020 Semester & Exchange Programs; Short-Term Programs traveling between October 2019 and May 2020.

 - Upon payment submission you will receive a confirmation email with your receipt, which you should forward immediately to firstname.lastname@example.org

-Please closely read through each form, sign and submit them.
+Please closely read through each form, sign and submit them in your OIE portal.

 The Health Disclosure Form should be completed to the best of your ability and willingness to disclose.
 Although you’re not required to tell us anything, we encourage you to be as forthcoming as possible so that OIE is aware of any health conditions in order to best assist you.
 OIE does not have access to any medical records that you submit to the University’s Student Health Services.